-According to Decluttr, an online service where users can resell old tech products for refurbishment, interest in retro-styled technology is on the rise among young people, in this case foldable phones.
+According to Decluttr, an online service where users can resell old tech products for refurbishment, interest in retro-styled technology is increasing among young people, in this case, foldable phones.

-Popularized in the early 2000s, clamshell phones were fashionable thanks to their compact design, a fraction of the size of the chunky “brick” phones of a few years earlier.
-But flip phones weren’t ideal for texting because of their tiny screens and T9 keyboards.
+Popularized in the early 2000s, clamshell flip phones were fashionable thanks to their compact design, only a fraction of the size of the bulky "brick" phones of a few years earlier.
+But flip phones weren't ideal for texting because of their tiny screens and T9 keypads.

-Foldable phones will be the shopping trend of young users
+Foldable phones will be the shopping trend for young users.

-Since the iPhone debuted in 2007, smartphones have adopted what can be described as a boring bar design.
-For years, rectangular touchscreens have been the standard for mobile phones, but a new report shows that online searches for flip phones have increased 15,369% in the past year among Gen Z and Millennials.
+Since the iPhone launched in 2007, smartphones have adopted what could be considered a boring bar-style design.
+For years, rectangular touchscreens were the standard for mobile phones, but new reports show that online searches for flip phones have increased by 15,369% over the past year among Gen Z and Millennials.

 But it's not just flip phones in general that are attracting the attention of the younger generation.
-Google searches for "Motorola Razr flip" have increased by 241% in the past 12 months.
-Searches for Oppo's flip phone have also increased by 511%.
+Accordingly, Google searches for the keyword "Motorola Razr flip" have increased by 241% in the past 12 months.
+Searches for Oppo's flip phone (Oppo Flip phone) have also increased by 511%.

-Liam Howley, marketing director at Decluttr, says that young people can be a little nostalgic for a time when technology was simpler.
-He says nostalgia is powerful, and many current consumers simply want a product that looks different from what’s popular today.
+Liam Howley, chief marketing officer at Decluttr, suggests that young people may be somewhat nostalgic for a time when technology was simpler.
+He argues that nostalgia is powerful and many current consumers simply want a product that looks different from the currently popular models.

 Source link